brandur/sorg/content/articles/postgres-connections.md

 here in any database, so these techniques for managing connections should be widely portable.

+[1] [Andres Freund][andresfreund] notes that it's possible to substantially reduce per-backend memory overhead by making sure that [huge pages][hugepages] are enabled.
+Long-lived children eventually end up copying (in the sense of [COW][cow]) most of their parent's page table into their own memory space.
+Huge pages are ~500x bigger than standard 4 kB pages so there are far fewer of them to track, making page tables much smaller.

-[1] Each transaction leaves its target table empty to avoid any loss in performance that might be caused by accumulated data.
+[2] Each transaction leaves its target table empty to avoid any loss in performance that might be caused by accumulated data.
 My simple benchmark is far from rigorous.
 While it measures degradation, it makes no attempt to identify what